baky0905/personal-website/blog/2021-04-6-data-engineering-part3.md

     `Authorization Basic <Base64 representation of the combination username:password>`

-   - HTTP triggered Azure function was execured succesfully with a 200 OK status.
+   - HTTP triggered Azure function was executed successfully with a 200 OK status.

 Now that I have a double secure way of consuming created API, let us rewind a bit, and go to a prerequisite and that is creating an Azure Function that will act as a backend and have bindings to Azure Blob Storage and Azure Events Hub.